-This inter-professional simulation course aims to support staff working with mothers in the perinatal period to identify mental illness early and promote better mental wellbeing.
+This one-day, inter-professional simulation course aims to support staff working with mothers in the perinatal period to identify mental illness early and promote better mental wellbeing.

-- Greater understanding of risk factors for mothers developing mental illness in the perinatal period, and the connection between physical and mental health||Greater awareness and confidence when working with families and networks|
+|Increased knowledge of how to promote mental wellbeing in women in the perinatal period||Greater understanding of risk factors for mothers developing mental illness in the perinatal period, and the connection between physical and mental health||Greater awareness and confidence when working with families and networks|

 |Enhanced confidence in offering advice on preventing mental illness and their deterioration||Increased confidence in accessing help and further support when needed||Improved skills in recognising and communicating the opportunity to improve mental wellbeing in women in the perinatal period|